In this article

 You can edit your Block in the Blocks Editor when you want to make changes to the custom Block that is dropped into designs.
 These changes do not update the Blocks added to existing designs.

 Of course, you can also edit your dropped Block in Modern Editor.
 Change the styles and the content as needed.
 These changes do not update the Block in the Blocks Editor.

 Group or Ungroup custom block

 In Modern Editor, dropped Blocks will be grouped by default, meaning it will act as a single block where you can edit all the information at the same time in the left side panel.

-If you prefer to have more granular control over the Block styles, you can ungroup them by scrolling down to the bottom and clicking the Group/Ungroup button.
+If you prefer to have more granular control over the Block styles, you can ungroup them in a couple ways.

 Click on the custom block from the preview panel (right side).
 From the edit content panel (left side), scroll down to the bottom of the block and click Group/Ungroup.

 Or, from the preview panel (right side), hover over your Custom block and right click.
 Select Ungroup to to ungroup the blocks.
 Or, after ungrouping, you can right click again and select Group.